 The work of EFS concentrates on the operation of both indirect taxes, covering VAT and customs duties, and direct taxes, focusing on individual taxation, corporate taxation and source taxation in an international and/or European context.

-In the spring of 2017 EFS organises the next edition of the Dutch language programme on Direct Taxation.
+In the spring of 2017, 6-10 March and 12-16 June, EFS organises the next edition of the Dutch language programme on Direct Taxation.

 The programme is held in two modules of one week each.
-The first module will discuss the tax implications of doing business, investing and working cross-border.
-The second module focuses on issues relating to aggressive tax planning, the Base Erosion and Profit Shifting (BEPS) Project of the OECD, and its implementation within the EU.
-Interested parties are invited to participate in either one or both programme modules.
+The first module will examine the European and international tax implications for businesses, investors and cross-border employment.
+The second module will focus on base erosion and profit shifting by multinationals.
 Click here for more information about the Post-Master International and European Tax Law.